resole79/shoe_inventory/readme.md

 ## Shoe Inventory

-Program that will read from the text file inventory.txt and perform the following on the data: read shoes data, re-stock Shoe, seach shoe
+Program that will read from the text file inventory.txt and perform the following on the data: read shoes data, re-stock shoe, search shoe

 #### Prerequisites
 You will need the following software to run the Shoe Inventory :